5orenso/preact-boilerplate/README.md

 __Travis__
 Travis CI is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support for many languages.

-__Coveralls.io__
-Coveralls is a web service to help you track your code coverage over time, and ensure that all your new code is fully covered.

 __Retire__
 Scanner detecting the use of JavaScript libraries with known vulnerabilities.

 ## Before you start